Duration – the number of work cycles required to complete a task

 The duration is generally defined as the time difference between the start time and the end time of a project, activity, work package, or task.
-The PMBOK Guide clarifies this definition by understanding duration as the number of work cycles required to complete a task.
+The PMBOK Guide specifies this definition with the number of work cycles to complete a task.
 A work cycle is a measure such as

 - working hours,

 - working days,

 This means that an activity that starts on the first day of a month and ends on the last day of a month, although it comprises 30 (calendar) days, only (depending on the location of the weekends) lasts 20 working days.
 This passed time between the beginning and the end is called Elapsed Time.
 The duration is therefore less than the time between the start and end of a project, activity, work package or task.
 Such information must be taken into account when planning deadlines.

 The duration should not be confused with the effort.
 An activity that is planned from Monday to Friday with a time span of 5 working days, can for example have an effort of 1 working day of 8 hours (one employee works 2 hours on the activity per day except Wednesdays) or 10 working days (2 employees work full-time on the activity from Monday to Friday).

 In different methods of project management there are different approaches to the use of duration: